 - Practice mindful breathing.
 Set aside five minutes per day.
 That’s a great starting point.
 As you focus on your breath, let your thoughts come and go like waves in the ocean.
 Each time that you notice your mind wandering, you bring it back to your breath.
 Try not to be hard on yourself if this isn’t easy.
 As I mentioned above, it’s a practice.
 You will begin to become aware of how your thoughts can take you away from what’s happening right now.
-You can find apps for your phone that can guide you if needed.
+You can use my guided meditations or there are apps for your phone that can guide you if needed.

 - Pay mindful attention to your surroundings for one to two minutes each day.
 Pay attention to the sights, sounds and smells in your environment and the feel of things that touch your body.
 Your senses are always in the present moment, so mindful awareness of things they are already noticing can help keep you grounded right here, right now.